stefgmz/fhnwlttr/README.md

-# Letter class option file for letters from the Institute of Geomatics at the University of Applied Sciences and Arts Northwestern Switzerland
+# Letter class option file for letters from the University of Applied Sciences and Arts Northwestern Switzerland

 ## Information
-This is an lco file for letters from the Institute of Geomatics at the FHNW.
+This is an lco file for letters from the FHNW.
 The layout of the letter is based on the offical .dotx file from the corporate design page.
-(This includes logo, margins, footer,enumeration,...)
+(This includes logo, margins, footer, enumerations,...)

 ## Maintainer
 - Stefan Schmid